asteroid-lang/asteroid/docs/Reference Guide.rst

       Calculate and return the sum of all the elements of a list or tuple x.

 math **@trunc** x:%real
-      Return x with its fractional component set to 0.
+      Returns x with its fractional component set to 0.

 Trigonometric functions
 %%%%%%%%%%%%%%%%%%%%%%%